yungshenglu/ncsdk-practice/src/tutorials/1_install/README.md

 * **NOTICE:** We have provided a Docker image for building the Intel® Movidius™ NCSDK environement.
 You can also follow the instructions [here](https://github.com/yungshenglu/Dockerfiles/tree/master/ncsdk-env).

-The simplest way to use the NCS within a docker container is to do it from a container thats running with the `–privileged` flag.
+The simplest way to use the Intel® Movidius™ NCS within a docker container is to do it from a container thats running with the `–privileged` flag.
 This is not always desirable.

 1. Create a Docker image for the Intel® Movidius™ NCSDK (take few minutes)
     ```bash